-Using Design of Experiments to optimize a UPLC-MS/MS assay
+Using Design of Experiments to Optimize a UPLC-MS/MSA Assay

 Unnur A. Thorsteinsdóttir, PhD student at the University of Iceland, has together with her team developed and optimized a clinical mass spectrometry assay for diagnosis as well as therapeutic drug monitoring of APRT deficiency.
 The aims of the project were to simultaneously quantify the biomarker DHA, the XOR inhibitors as well as all the purines involved in the adenine metabolic pathway.
 With that information it will be possible to shed some light on the variations in the clinical expression of the disease and also to establish a safe level of the biomarker DHA, where the patients are not experiencing recurring kidney stones.